ho-thanh-und/tp/docs/UserGuide.md

 1. Rename the file you wish to import as either `[JAR file location]/data/candidates_list.json` or `[JAR file location]/data/scheduleboard.json`.<br>
    In this case, you want to rename it as `[JAR file location]/data/candidates_list.json` since you are importing data of potential candidates.
 1. Launch ***QuickHire*** again.
 If everything went well, you should be able to view the data from the file you imported in the application.<br>

-**Q**: The `slist` command seems not working?<br>
-**A**: In QuickHire v1.6, the slist command doesn’t affect the interview schedule display because search and sort features haven’t been implemented yet.
-Once those capabilities are added, you’ll see the schedule board updated.
-For now, if you navigate back to the original, unfiltered schedule board—which shows every entry—you can run `slist` there.
-Although you won’t notice any change until the search/sort functions arrive, that’s where the command will take effect.
 <box type="warning">

 **Caution**